 After earning her Master of Fine Arts degree, Cheryl began dyeing yarn and designing garments an old milk house on her farm on Cherry Tree Hill in East Montpelier, Vermont.

-Her first book, Handpaint Country was published in 2000 and her yarn company went wholesale only that same year.
-Cheryl sold her farm and moved to the Northeast Kingdom of Vermont, where she built the Cherry Tree Hill production facility.
+Her first book, Handpaint Country was published in 2000 and her handpaint yarn company Cherry Tree Hill Yarn went wholesale that same year.
+Cheryl sold her farm and moved to the Northeast Kingdom of Vermont, where she built the Cherry Tree Hill production facility in 2005.

 Throughout the years, Cheryl’s two daughters were very involved in the company, attending shows, helping with classes and dyeing yarns.
 Cheryl’s oldest daughter, Jenna, started her own line of handpaints called Indie Dyer yarns.
 Together they starred in a DVD called The Superwash Manifesto.
-Cheryl’s youngest daughter, Cheyenne, is beginning her own line of yarns as well, called Princess P Paints.
+Cheryl’s youngest daughter, Cheyenne, started her own line of yarn called Princess P Paints.